St.Julia Parish Announcements: Week of April 7, 2025

 The Gospel of St. Luke demonstrates the universal nature of Jesus’ mission and the compassion of God.
 Part One of this study includes Luke 1:1– 11:54, taking the reader from the infancy narratives of John the Baptist and Jesus to their births and then to the Galilean ministry of Jesus.

-New members are welcome!
-If interested in joining, please contact the Parish Office at 781-899-2611 or email: parish@stjulia.org
+For more information, please contact the Parish Office at 781-899-2611 or email: parish@stjulia.org

 CATHOLIC Appeal 2025